Javed-Shahbaz/Hello-React-Front-End/README.md

 # 📚🎵🎮 Hello React Frontend <a name="about-project"></a>

-**Hello React Frontend** In this project I am going to use an API created with <a href="https://github.com/Javed-Shahbaz/Hello-Rails-Back-End">hello-rails-back-end</a> app.
+**Hello Rails Backend** In this project I am going to use an API created with <a href="https://github.com/Javed-Shahbaz/Hello-Rails-Back-End">hello-rails-back-end</a> app.

 ## 🛠 Built With <a name="built-with"></a>